 Undergraduate Degree and Master’s Prerequisite Courses

-One of the most important qualifications students interested in graduate work in data science must possess is an undergraduate degree in a related discipline, such as computer science, operations research, engineering, applied mathematics, statistics, and physics.
+One of the most important qualifications students interested in graduate work in data science need is a bachelor’s in computer science, operations research, engineering, applied mathematics, statistics, or another math-heavy field.

 - Programming languages (C++, Python, JAVA, R)